marknagelberg/udacity-d3-project/README.md

 - The visualization did not render properly in Firefox (it was getting cut off).

 In response to these comments, I swapped the minimum/maximum colors, changed css styling and html structure so the viz works in Firefox, changed the mouseover cursor for the years to a "pointing hand", and moved the years buttons to the bottom of the chart.
 I explained to my colleague that the reason I only had a line graph for average returns was because I didn't want the chart to be too cluttered and I wanted to focus on the change in average returns.
 He changed his mind and said that I should leave it as-is.
+This version of the visualization is given by "index_first_submission.html".

+After submitting this version of the visualization, my Udacity reviewer pointed out that all of the data that I reported is not robust to outliers (minimum return, average return, maximum return), and therefore may not provide particularly useful information about the distribution of loans for each risk category.
+Furthermore, they suggested including information on the number of loans.
+In response, I reprocessed the data to report on the 5th percentile, median, and 95th percentile instead of min, average, and max.
+I also added a second axis with a light bar chart in the background illustrating the number of loans.

 Resources